 Wound healing is a complex process, which is far from fully understood.
 In diabetic wounds, intrinsic pathobiological abnormalities and extrinsic factors create an environment which is even more complex.
-Hallmarks of diabetes, arising from hyperglycaemia include higher risk of macrovascular diseases and neuropathy and can delay healing (American Diabetes Association, 2006) or, in extreme cases, lead to lower limb amputations (Adler et al., 1999).
-In the UK, wound care is estimated to cost the National Health
+Hallmarks of diabetes, arising from hyperglycaemia include higher risk of macrovascular diseases and neuropathy and can delay healing [1] or, in extreme cases, lead to lower limb amputations [2].
+In the UK, wound care is estimated to cost the National Health Service approximately £1 billion a year [3].
+The clinical demand for treatments that can enhance wound healing, in normal and diabetic patients, is stimulating a vast amount of biomedical research.